-- Students may be required by a clinical agency to meet additional onboarding requirement, such as those requiring additional fees (badging, additional online agency profiles, etc.). - Some onboarding requirements for clinical agencies may include, but are not limited to: - Fingerprinting; - Additional online training outside of ACEMAPP account through the clinical agency website.
+- Students may be required by a clinical agency to meet additional onboarding requirements, such as those requiring additional fees (badging, additional online agency profiles, etc.). - Some onboarding requirements for clinical agencies may include, but are not limited to. - Fingerprinting; - Additional online training outside of ACEMAPP account through the clinical agency website.

-In person trainings/orientations (or mandatories) set forth by clinical agencies are part of the onboarding process.
-They are times to provide information deemed vital to faculty, students, and other health center personnel who participate in providing direct patient care.
+In-person training/orientations (or mandatories) set forth by clinical agencies are part of the onboarding process.
+Onboarding provides information deemed vital to faculty, students, and other health center personnel who participate in providing direct patient care.